 \section{Abstract}

 This paper generalizes the results in~\cite{liang2021robustness} concerning feedback stabilization of target states for $N$-level quantum angular momentum systems undergoing quantum non-demolition measurements (QND) in absence of the knowledge about initial states and parameters.
-Our purpose is to study the stabilization toward a chosen target subspace which is a common eigenspace of measurement operators.
-We suppose that measurements satisfy QND conditions and we consider misspecification of initial states and model parameters.
-In addition, we show that this analysis provides necessary tools to ensure feedback stabilization based on a simplified filter whose state is a $N$-dimensional vector.
+Here we consider multiple measurement operators and study the stabilization toward a chosen target subspace which is a common eigenspace of measurement operators.
+Under the QND conditions, we show that this analysis provides necessary tools to ensure feedback stabilization based on a simplified filter whose state is a $N$-dimensional vector.
 A numerical analysis has been proposed in \cite{cardona2020exponential}.
 This paper provides a complete proof for the use of a simplified filter in feedback stabilization.
 This has important practical use as the dimension of quantum systems is usually high.
 This paper opens the way toward a complete proof concerning the robustness of a stabilizing feedback with respect to approximate filters, which is lacking.